vremes/shrpy/README.md

 `UPLOAD_PASSWORD`: Password (str) for `/api/upload` endpoint, you can leave it to `None` if you do not want to use a password.

 `DELETE_THRESHOLD_DAYS`: Automatically delete the files in `UPLOAD_FOLDER` that are older than the specified value (in days), leave this to `0` if you want to disable this feature.

+## Headers

+`Authorization`: The password for uploading files (`UPLOAD_PASSWORD` in config.py file), simply ignore this header if you don't use a password.

+`X-Use-Original-Filename`: Allows you to decide if you want to include the file's original filename when saving uploaded files, this is enabled by default, set the value to `0` to disable.